GodotModding/gmlwiki/docs/guides/modding/config_json.md

 | Object                     | patternProperties       |
 | String                     | *format                 |

+???+ note
-?> The `format` key has one compatible property called `color` which is explained in more detail in the [Additional Keys and Properties](#additional-keys-and-properties) section.
+     The `format` key has one compatible property called `color` which is explained in more detail in the [Additional Keys and Properties](#additional-keys-and-properties) section.
 If you require any of these validations, please let us know by opening an [issue](https://github.com/GodotModding/godot-mod-loader/issues) or joining our [Discord](https://discord.gg/J5AvdFK4mw).

 ### Additional Keys and Properties